 If you need to escalate your issue further, the University has an established complaints procedure.
-As the procedure makes clear, complainants will never be disadvantaged by raising a genuine concern.

 The Equality and Human Rights Commision (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 The University of Portsmouth is committed to making Moodle accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Moodle is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 The content listed below is non-accessible for the following reasons:

 Non-compliance with the accessibility regulations

 |WCAG 2.1 success criterion||Conformance level||Remarks|

 |1.1.1 (non-text content)||Supports with exceptions||Some images lack a text alternative, so the information in them is not available to people using a screen reader.
 We plan to add text alternatives for all images by September 2020.
 When we publish new content we will try to make sure our use of images meets accessibility standards.|